Computations of volumes in five candidates elections: Introduction

-The purpose of this paper is to present probability computations in five candidates elections under the assumption of the Impartial Anonymous Culture (IAC).
-They are made possible by Normaliz' implementation of the Lawrence algorithm \cite{Law}.
-The polytopes to be considered have dimension $119$, and are defined as subpolytopes of the simplex spanned by the unit vectors of $\RR^{120}$.
-The number of the inequalities cutting out the subpolytope is the critical size parameter, but fortunately we could manage computations with $\le 8$ inequalities, in addition to the $120$ sign inequalities.
+The polytopes in five candidates elections have dimension $119$, and are defined as subpolytopes of the simplex spanned by the unit vectors of $\RR^{120}$.
+The number of the inequalities cutting out the subpolytope is the critical size parameter, but fortunately we could manage computations with $\le 8$ inequalities (in addition to the $120$ sign inequalities) on the hardware at our disposal, although the algorithm allows an arbitrary number of inequalities.
 This covers the Condorcet paradox \cite{C} (computable on a laptop in a few minutes), the Borda winner and loser paradoxes \cite{B}, and the Condorcet efficiency of plurality, negative plurality and Borda voting, including their runoff extensions.
 We also compute the probabilities of all $12$ configurations of the five candidates that are defined by the Condorcet majority relation.

-The new algorithm improves the situation in four candidates elections as well, where it is now possible to allow preference rankings with all types of partial indifference.
-In order to point out this possibility we compute the probability of the Condorcet paradox in the presence of voters with indifference and the Condorcet efficiency of approval voting.
+As Table \ref{calculation_times} shows, the computations for $5$ candidates are very demanding on the hardware in memory and computation time.
+Therefore we consider it a major value of the new algorithm that it improves the situation in four candidates elections considerably, where it is now possible to allow preference rankings with all types of partial indifference.
+Moreover one can run series of parameterized computations for four candidates like those that one finds in \cite{Indiff} for three candidates.
+In order to illustrate this possibility we compute the probability of the Condorcet paradox in the presence of voters with indifference and the Condorcet efficiency of approval voting (see Subsection "Indifference").
+Note that potential applications are not only limited to voting theory, as can be seen in \cite[Table 3]{IM}.
+There the new algorithm is performing better (as the dimension grows) for the first family of examples.

 Normaliz computes lattice normalized volume and uses only rational arithmetic without rounding errors or numerical instability.
-But there is a slight restriction: it is not always possible to compute the probabilities as absolutely precise rational numbers because the fractions involved can reach unmanageable sizes.
+But there is a slight restriction: while it is always theoretically possible to compute the probabilities as absolutely precise rational numbers, the fractions involved can reach sizes which are unmanageable on the available hardware.
 For these cases Normaliz offers a fixed precision mode whose results are precise up to an error with a controlled bound that can be set by the user.